mraiser/newbound/README.md

 ## LLM Prompts

-The following is a pretty good prompt preface for creating web interfaces with Newbound using an LLM:
+The following is a pretty good prompt preface for creating front-end control interfaces with Newbound using an LLM:

     You are writing a front-end Control in the Newbound development environment, which consists of discrete component sections (one each of) HTML, CSS, and Javascript.
 Back-end functions can be written in any of Rust, Javascript, Python, Java, or Flow (but we prefer Rust).
 When a function is added to the backend, it becomes available to the front-end by way of an auto-generated Javascript function.
 For example, if a back-end function named, "foo" with parameters "bar" and "bat" is written, you can call it like this: